How to get to Padang Padang beach

 Entrance fee to Padang Padang beach

-What to expect at Padang Padang beach
+What to do at Padang Padang beach

 The crystal clear blue- greenish seawater and its beautiful white sand beach combined with several caves makes Padang Padang beach an unique spot.
 Some people might even remember this beach from the movie ‘Eat Pray Love’ with Julia Roberts.
 It’s a fact that after this movie came out, Bali gained a lot of attention.
-More and more travellers came to Bali after that for an ‘Eat Pray Love’ experience.
+More and more travellers came to Bali after that for their own ‘Eat Pray Love’ experience.
 Therefore, this beach also gained more visitors over the time, and is now one of the most famous beaches in Bali to visit.

 Surfing at Padang Padang beach Bali